Recipe & image by Al Brown

 Season the halved crayfish tails.
-Place in the flour then pat off any excess, dip in the egg, then roll in the karengo bread crumb mix.
-Carefully insert the hotdog stick into each portion, forming the crayfish into 'sausage like' shape with your hand as you do so.
+Place in the flour then pat off any excess, dip in the egg, then roll in the Nori bread crumb mix.
+Carefully insert the hotdog stick into each portion, forming the crayfish into ‘sausage like’ shape with your hand as you do so.

 Refrigerate until required.

 Step 4: Cooking and Serving